Bastian Hasslinger giving a keynote on Scaling Through Chaos at Slush

 The best startup founders and operators have always been those who embrace chaos and use times of rapid change to their advantage.
 This is likely why, amid an AI-induced paradigm shift, faith in startups has never been stronger.
 More than three-quarters of respondents believe that their long-term career prospects are better having worked in startups, while 83% say they would likely join another startup if the one they’re currently at doesn’t work out.
 Having withstood the shocks of macro headwinds in the past few years—from interest rate hikes to the waves of redundancies—startups are showing resilience.
 Far from succumbing to fears about AI, they are seeing new opportunities to pursue greater ambitions than ever before.

 Slush is a student-led movement on a mission to help founders.
-At this year’s annual startup event in Helsinki, Index partner Martin Mignot will be interviewing Revolut co-founder Nikolay Storonsky on stage, as well as hosting two intimate ‘Off The Record’ conversations with Nikolay and Figma co-founder Dylan Field.
+At this year’s annual startup event in Helsinki, Index partner Martin Mignot interviewed Revolut co-founder Nik Storonsky on stage, and hosted two intimate ‘Off The Record’ conversations with Nik and Figma co-founder Dylan Field.

 In this post: Remote, Multiverse, Revolut, Adaptive ML, Atlar